prof.dr.ir. J.L.M. (Jan) Hensen - Expertises

 He is the scientific director of the Smart Buildings and Cities (www.tue.nl/sbc) post-master program.
 He is or has been participating in many international research projects.
 He is on the scientific advisory board of several international energy institutions; external examiner at 15 international universities and reviewer for 18 international peer reviewed scientific journals; reviewer of national and international research projects for the European Commission, USA, UK, Canada, Czech Republic, Germany, Italy, Austria, Belgium, Liechtenstein, China, Hong Kong, Kuwait, Qatar, etc.

 He is past-president and Fellow of the International Building Performance Simulation Association (IBPSA), Fellow of the American Society of Heating, Refrigerating and Air-conditioning Engineers (ASHRAE), Fellow of the Federation of European Heating, Ventilation and Air-conditioning Associations (REHVA) and has received several other national and international scientific and practice awards.
-He has been or is advisor of around 40 PhD students and more than final year MSc students.
-He has been or is advisor of about 35 PhD students and more than 100 final year MSc students.
-He has authored or co-authored 10 books or chapter in books, about 90 scientific journal papers, more than 320 academic conference contributions and over 100 professional magazine articles.
-He is on the editorial boards of Building and Environment, Energy and Buildings, International Journal of Low-carbon Technologies and is the founding co-editor of the Journal of Building Performance Simulation.
+He has been or is advisor of more than 40 PhD students and 140 final year MSc students.
+He has authored or co-authored 12 books or chapter in books, over 110 scientific journal papers, more than 340 academic conference contributions and over 130 professional magazine articles.
+He is on the editorial boards of Building and Environment, Energy and Buildings, and is the founding co-editor of the Journal of Building Performance Simulation.